-Various devices can be used to conduct pure tone audiometry.
-These can range from conventional standalone audiometers, smartphone based, computer based and even computer controlled audiometers.
-With such a variety, confusion is inevitable.
-Many people can’t distinguish between a computer based and computer controlled audiometer - partly because no one ever talks about it.
+With such variety, confusion is inevitable.
+It is difficult to distinguish between a computer based and computer controlled audiometer - partly because no one ever talks about it.
 This results in the interchangeable use of the terms.

 Surely a ‘computer based audiometer’ is any audiometer that is or can be connected to a computer?
-No, these devices are completely different and these distinctions will be highlighted below.One of the main differences is that computer controlled audiometers are calibrated together with their transducers.
+No, these devices are completely different to each other so let's get into why.One main differences is that computer controlled audiometers are calibrated together with their transducers.
 On the other hand, computer based ones only have their transducers (i.e. supra aural headphones) calibrated.
-Calibration is imperative to ensure accurate and precise results.
+Calibration is imperative to ensure accurate and precise audiometric test results.

 What is a PC Based Audiometer?